2026/27 AACOMAS Application Guide (With Screenshots)

 Admissions committees won’t receive a copy of your application until the verification process is complete.
 This usually takes about 10 days.
 If a significant number of errors are discovered, AACOM will return your application to you to make corrections (status “Undelivered”).

-Here’s what happens during this time:
+Here’s what happens during this verification period:

 • The course subject categories you selected when entering your coursework are checked and corrected, if needed.